endjin/Endjin.RecommendedPractices.Bicep/modules/general/resource-group/README.md

 # Resource Group

+Deploys a resource group or gets a reference to an existing one.

+## Description

-Deploys a resource group or gets a reference to an existing one - useful for deferred evaluation of target resource group details
+Deploys a resource group or gets a reference to an existing one - useful for deferred evaluation of target resource group details.

 ## Parameters